Registry of 'Flag' objects.

 Records the module that defines a specific flag.

-: Flag, the Flag instance that is key to the module.register_key_flag_for_module
+module_id: int, the ID of the Python module.flag: Flag, the Flag instance that is key to the module.register_key_flag_for_moduleregister_key_flag_for_module(

 module_name, flag